jina-ai/docs/chapters/dump-reload.md

 Query while indexing refers to the capacity of still being able to search your system while data is being written to it.
 Within Jina this is possible using the rolling updates paradigm.
 This means you can have two Flows running at the same time, one for DBMS-type operations (adding, updating, deleting data) and one for searching (querying).
-The two systems communicate with each other using a system of rolling updates calls to the respective Flows.
+The two systems communicate with each other using a system of rolling update calls to the respective Flows.

 #### DBMS and Query Indexers